St3ff3nBusch/LUMPI-SDK-Python/README.md

 # LUMPI SDK

 Welcome to the LUMPI SDK repository.
-This SDK provides tools, examples, tutorials, and classes to help you get started with [LUMPI](https://data.uni-hannover.de/dataset/lumpi) the dataset.
+This SDK provides tools, examples, tutorials, and classes to help you get started with the [LUMPI dataset](https://data.uni-hannover.de/dataset/lumpi).

 ## Table of Contents
 - [Installation](#installation)